 What specific forms and documents are needed for this process, and where can they be obtained?

-Candidates who are extended a conditional offer of employment must complete a Consent and Disclosure form that informs the candidate that Drake University will be utilizing the services of Sterling Testing Systems to conduct the background check and requests specific information necessary to complete the background screening.
+Candidates who are extended a conditional offer of employment must complete a Consent and Disclosure form that informs the candidate that Drake University will be utilizing the services of Verified Credentials to conduct the background check and requests specific information necessary to complete the background screening.
 In addition, the candidate must be given a copy of A Summary of Your Rights Under the Fair Credit Reporting Act.
 The Consent and Disclosure form and the Summary of Rights document can be obtained from the Forms Library on the Employee tab in blueView or by contacting Human Resources.